How to Select Range Based on Cell Value VBA (7 Ways)

 At first, we declared LR, and x1 and y1 as Long and Range respectively.

-Here, “another” is the sheet name, and the WITH statement lets you specify an object or user-defined type once for an entire series of statements.
+Here, “another” is the sheet name and the With statement lets you specify an object or user-defined type once for an entire series of statements.

 We have used two IF loops, one is for checking the string “Apple” in Column B and the other is for storing the range between Column C and Column D corresponding to the cells having “Apple” in a variable y1.

-Here, Range(“C” & x1.Row).Resize(, 2) indicates to selecting two columns from Column C and Union will return the union of multiple ranges corresponding to the cell value “Apple” and finally the ranges will be selected.
+Here, Range(“C” & x1.Row).Resize(, 2) indicates that selecting two columns from Column C and Union will return the union of multiple ranges corresponding to the cell value “Apple” and finally the ranges will be selected.

 another cell